 Aspartame is a synthetic substance made up of methanol (wood alcohol), aspartic acid and phenylalanine.
 When aspartame reaches the small intestine, it reacts to certain enzyme which causes it to release methanol.
 Methanol is considered very toxic to the human body and can cause blindness or even death.
 (Source: Russell L. Blaylock, M.D., Excitotoxins: The Taste That Kills)

 Nowadays, most of the aspartame is made from the fecal matter of genetically modified bacteria.
-Studies have linked aspartame to diabetes, migraines, kidney failure, seizures, blindness, obesity, neurological disorders, mental illness and brain tumors.
+There are many dangers in aspartame, which is why studies have linked aspartame to diabetes, migraines, kidney failure, seizures, blindness, obesity, neurological disorders, mental illness and brain tumors.

-Studies has also shown that aspartame is linked to autoimmune disorder.
+Studies have also shown that aspartame is linked to autoimmune disorder.
 Below is an excerpt from one of my earlier articles about how diabetes is an autoimmune disorder.

 Autoimmune disorders occur when the body’s immune system becomes impaired and starts attacking healthy cells.
 In the case of low insulin, the beta cells of the pancreatic islets are attacked by the immune system.
 These cells are the producer of the hormone insulin.
 Without them the body loses its ability to produce insulin.
 Type 2 diabetes occurs when the body’s cells become resistance to insulin.
 Type 2 diabetes is usually caused by unhealthy diets that are too high in fat and refined sugar, and are contaminated with harmful synthetic chemicals and genetically modified ingredients.
 The lack of exercise, too much stress and being overweight can also contribute to type 2 diabetes.

-So far we have discuss the toxic health effects of diet soda.
-What about the toxic health effects of regular soda?
+So far we have discuss the toxic side effects of diet soda.
+What about the toxic side effects of regular pop?

 Hidden dangers of high-fructose corn syrup